-La Caisse's valuation procedures are governed by the Caisse Investment Valuation Policy, which is approved by the Board of Directors.
+La Caisse's valuation procedures are governed by la Caisse Investment Valuation Policy, which is approved by the Board of Directors.
 This general policy is further supported by the valuation directive applicable to private investments and the valuation protocols that stipulate the valuation process and methodology for each type of investment held by la Caisse.
 The general policy and the directive also establish the governance framework for the valuation and reporting process.
 Application of the policy is the responsibility of the Valuation Committee, which reports to the Executive Committee, supported by a valuation team.
 The Valuation Committee approves compliance with the policy and the fair values on a semi-annual basis.
 Subsequently, the Valuation Committee recommends the fair values to the Audit Committee.
-For valuations of private investments, consisting of private equity investments and infrastructure investments.
+For valuations of private investments, consisting of private equity investments, infrastructure investments and specialized financing, the policy provides for an external review, over a period of three years, of substantially all the fair value of these investments.
 External reviews include valuations by independent valuators, observations of comparable transactions in the market, or valuations by a partner.